 • Fold in pecans and chocolate chips if using any.

-• Let it cool in the pan for 10 minutes then take it out on a cooling rack.
+• Let it cool in the pan for at least 15 minutes then take it out on a cooling rack.
 Cut into squares and enjoy!

 Notes